UV GUIDE UK

 WARNING: UV RADIATION HAZARD

-When making a spread chart you are working very close to the lamp and with mercury vapour lamps in particular, you may expose yourself to strong UVB radiation.
+When making an iso-irradiance chart you are working very close to the lamp and with high output lamps, you may expose yourself to strong UVB radiation.
 Do not take un-necessary risks.

 You do this at your own risk.